ludcila/CHT-preCICE/documentation/user/2-coupling.md

         - If the regions have different properties (e.g. thermophysical properties)
         - If there are fluid-fluid interfaces
 - How many solid participants to use:
-    - One participant may be used; if there are solid-solid interfaces, they can be dealt with by defining contacts
+    - One participant may be used; if there are solid-solid interfaces, they can be treated as contacts
     - Multiple participants may be used; the interfaces are coupled with preCICE (only perfect contact can be modeled in this case)

 Another way to summarize these guidelines, is in terms of the interfaces: